fairdirect/foodrescue-content/README.md

 ### 5.3.
 Documentation Style Guide

 For in-code documentation, we follow The Ruby Style Guide's section "[Comments](https://rubystyle.guide/#comments)".
-However, while it [is against comments](https://rubystyle.guide/#no-comments) and for self-documenting code, we are for self-documenting code and *also* for comments where they make the code even better.
-Better means more readable, navigable and understandable.
+However, while The Ruby Style Guide [is against comments](https://rubystyle.guide/#no-comments) and for self-documenting code, we are for self-documenting code *and* for comments where comments improve the code.
+That means, where the code becomes more readable, navigable and understandable.
 The idea is to write for a developer *starting* to dive into your code, and perhaps even into the language.
 See below for details.

 * **Use Markdown where possible.** To limit the confusion around the plaintext markup languages, this project uses Markdown widely because it is the least common denominator of multiple tools it relies on: